DLPietro/DLPietro/README.md

 **Operations Officer** | **Quant Finance Graduate** | MSc in *Finance and Quantitative Methods for Economics* (LM-16)
 I've been spending 3 years in a **Custody Company** in Malta - moving data, writing reports, and using repetitive procedures.

-Now, I'm building my own way with **Python, R, and real-world data projects**.
+Now, I'm building my own way with **Python, R, and SQL in real-world data projects**.

 📍 Malta | 🌍 Working on **Data Analysis, Programming and Statistical Research**